Skip to content

 April 27, 2021, the governor announced 716 new cases and 17 virus-related deaths.
 Seven of those deaths came from an ongoing audit looking for previously unaccounted Kentuckians who may have died from coronavirus in recent months.
 Over 1,000 Fayette County High School students received vaccination shots in the cities six major schools.

-April 27, 2022, SOC Investment Group, a shareholder of Yum Brands, told other shareholders to vote against a pay package for the corporation’s top executives.
-CEO David Gibbs’s earned $27,578,659 for 2021; however, the company had an embarrassing median workers-to-CEO pay ratio of 2,108:1.
-The median wage for a Yum Brand employee was $13,082.
+April 27, 2022, SOC Investment Group, a shareholder of Yum Brands, told other shareholders to vote against a pay package for the KFC top executives.
+CEO David Gibbs earned $27,578,659 for 2021; the company had an embarrassing median workers-to-CEO pay ratio of 2,108:1.
+The median wage for an employee was $13,082.
+They are currently moving to Plano, TX; “sayonara.”